 2. Do not procrastinate, study ASAP!

 Don’t waste any time, the best time to study is now.
-UPCAT will test aspiring students on the information they’ve learned in high school, but not on how much you’ve memorized; it is more on how efficiently have you absorbed and can use the strategies you were taught.
-Gather the notes you have on Language Proficiency and Reading Comprehension (both for English and Filipino), Science and Mathematics.
-These will be the subjects which the questions of the test will be focused on.
+UPCAT will test aspiring students on the information they’ve learned in high school, but not on how much they’ve memorized; it is more on how efficiently have you absorbed and can use the strategies you were taught.
+Gather the notes you have on Language Proficiency and Reading Comprehension (both for English and Filipino), Science, and Mathematics.
+These will be the subjects on which the questions of the test will be focused on.

 3. Run through your strengths but work on your weaknesses